aeternity/aesophia/docs/sophia_stdlib.md

 Chain.timestamp : int
 ```

-The timestamp of the current block.
+The timestamp of the current block (unix time, milliseconds).

 ##### difficulty